-Sturdy construction.
-A low center of gravity means less chance of tipping over.
-Carries heavier kids with ease and even has a bicycle bell.
+Sturdy construction and a low center of gravity means less chance of tipping over, making it great for young kids.
+Carries heavier kids with ease and even has a bicycle bell for an added touch of fun.

-There have been reports of poor attention to finishing details (stickers with bubbles under them, etc.).
+There have been reports of poor attention to finishing details.

 A tricycle, or "trike," is the very first independent mode of transportation for most children.
 If you remember your first trike with a warm nostalgic glow, then it follows that you'll want to buy the perfect tricycle for your child to help create the same kind of fond memories.